 The list of classes offered through the SDPCG has exceeded even the most dedicated clay artist’s expectations.
 We offer classes from world-renowned artists from all facets of the art of polymer clay.
 A few years ago, we lost Julie Downing, a sister in polymer, to breast cancer.
 She was our “traveling clay sister”.
 She often participated in retreats and conferences that were held around the United States and abroad.
 Julie initiated a “challenge” and we have continued it in her memory.
 The object of the “Julie Challenge” is to have our members incorporate polymer clay into a piece that will include three components: a technique, a color, and an emotion.
 These three items are randomly selected and challenge the creativity of our members and brings out ideas whenever knew we had.

-SDPCG meetings and “Clay Days” are held at Northminster Presbyterian Church, 4324 Clairemont Mesa Blvd., San Diego, CA. Our monthly meeting is held on the second Tuesday of each month (except December) and “Clay Days” are held on the third Saturday of each month.
-Our annual dues are $35 for an individual membership and $45 for business or family membership.
+SDPCG meetings and “Clay Days” are held at Northminster Presbyterian Church, 4324 Clairemont Mesa Blvd., San Diego, CA. Our monthly meeting is held on the second Monday of each month (except December) and “Clay Days” are held on the fourth Saturday of each month.
+Our annual dues are $35 for an individual membership and $45 for a business or family membership.